 30 credits, Level 6

-The aim of this module is for you to understand the rise of East Asia through examining the interconnections between regional development and geopolitical contestation in the Cold War and contemporary eras.
-You will adopt an historical approach, beginning with an examination of the legacies of European and Japanese imperialism in East Asia and an analysis of the establishment of post-war US hegemony in the region and its implications for subsequent economic development.
+You will understand the rise of East Asia by examining the interconnections between regional development and geopolitical contestation in the Cold War and contemporary eras.
+You will adopt an historical approach, beginning with an examination of the legacies of European and Japanese imperialism in East Asia.
+You will analyse the establishment of post-war US hegemony in the region and its implications for subsequent economic development.

 Contact hours and workload